0xdeadpool/0xdeadpool.github.io/_posts/2017-02-02-RCE-Springs.markdown

 This is my very frist blog post which was pending for a long time (almost a year).
 I would like to share a particular Remote Code Execution (RCE) in Java Springboot framework.
 I was highly inspired to look into this vulnerability after I read this article by **David Vieira-Kurz**, which can be found at his [blog](http://secalert.net/#cve-2016-4977).
 His article talks about an RCE in the Spring Security OAuth framework and how the Whitelabel error page can be used to trigger code execution.

-So this ment that any Whitelabel Error Page which reflected user input was vulnerable to it.
+So this meant that any Whitelabel Error Page which reflected user input was vulnerable to it.
 This was because user input was being treated in as Springs Expression Language (***SpEL***).
-So during my pentest I had came accross a particualr URL which triggered this Whitelabel Error page.
+So during my pentest I had come across a particualr URL which triggered this Whitelabel Error page.

 **URL:** `https://<domain>/BankDetailForm?id=abc${12*12}abc`